MattMattV/my-stars/README.md

 - [psvr-tutorial](https://github.com/cdra0624/psvr-tutorial) - to practice how to use psvr via laptop
 - [stats.js](https://github.com/mrdoob/stats.js) - JavaScript Performance Monitor
 - [webtorrent](https://github.com/feross/webtorrent) - :zap: Streaming torrent client for the web
-- [ui-router](https://github.com/angular-ui/ui-router) - The de-facto solution to flexible routing with nested views in AngularJS
 - [uBlock](https://github.com/chrisaljoudi/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.
 - [nodejs-dashboard](https://github.com/FormidableLabs/nodejs-dashboard) - Telemetry dashboard for node.js apps from the terminal!
 - [PresentationIvan](https://github.com/Ivanca/PresentationIvan) -
 - [hotel](https://github.com/typicode/hotel) - :love_hotel: A simple process manager for developers.
-Start apps from your browser and get local dev domains in seconds
+Start apps from your browser and access them using local .dev domains
 - [perfBar](https://github.com/WPOTools/perfBar) -
 - [css_browser_selector](https://github.com/rafaelp/css_browser_selector) - A very small javascript library that allows you to create browser specific CSS to be merged into your normal classes.
 No more hacks or mischievous code in your CSS code.
 - [gaia-tools](https://github.com/flimshaw/gaia-tools) - Some scripts I use to process data from the Gaia satellite